BY

 How Do I Calculate the Business Use Percentage of My Car?

 To determine the business use percentage, you need to keep logbooks for at least 12 continuous weeks.
 The logbook will track your odometer readings at the start and end of each business trip.
 You can then calculate the total business kilometres as a percentage of your total kilometres travelled during the logbook period.
-This gives you your business use percentage that you can apply to your car expenses.
+This gives you your business use percentage to apply to your car expenses.

 What Methods Can I Use to Claim My Business Car Expenses?

-The two main methods are the logbook method and the cents per kilometre method.
+The two main methods are the logbook and the cents per kilometre methods.
 The logbook method allows you to claim based on your actual car expenses and business use percentage.
 The cents per km method lets you claim a maximum of 5,000 business kilometres per year at a set rate determined by the ATO.
 Companies and trusts can only use the actual cost method.

 When Do I Need to Update My Logbook?